textpattern/textpattern.github.io/administration/sections-panel.md

 **Uses style:** Textpattern assigns its default style (CSS) automatically (to ensure baseline publishing capabilities) but you can select differently if you have additonal [Styles](http://docs.textpattern.io/administration/styles-panel) already created; You can reassign sections to styles at any time.

-**Section appears on front page?:** This is an extremely important option and should be considered with respect to the overall design of the site.
+**On front page?:** This is an extremely important option and should be considered with respect to the overall design of the site.
 Remember that section content only shows up when that section is called, except for the front page.
 This is the control that permits or denies content from showing up when the base `index.php` is called with no arguments.

-**Syndicate articles in this section?:** Textpattern creates RSS and Atom feeds for those who like to run news aggregators.
+**Syndicate articles?:** Textpattern creates RSS and Atom feeds for those who like to run news aggregators.
 If this selection is turned on, the feed will display article content from this section.

-**Include this section in site search?:** Textpattern provides a search function.
+**Searchable?:** Textpattern provides a search function.
 It may be desirable to segregate some content and not make it available via the search function.
 This controls permits or denies the search from finding this content per section.

 **Description:** The section description can be harnessed, for example, as meta data when you display an section article listing page.